Kagiso-me/k3s-docs/SSH Setup.md

 ```
 ---

-- Replace kagiso with your actual SSH username if different.
+- Replace "user" with your actual SSH username if different.

 ### 3. Test Passwordless SSH.
 Verify that you can log in without a password:

 ```bash
         ssh tywin